Financial assistance in a disaster

 You may appeal a determination based on:

-To appeal a determination, you must do so in writing by email or mail within 60 days of receiving the initial decision.
+To appeal a determination, you must register your appeal in writing by submitting an appeal within 60 days of receiving a decision on your application on your DFA portal dashboard by selecting the “Appeal Decision” option.

 By email: DFA.Appeals@gov.bc.ca